What do you pay a property manager for?

 If we go outside of that scope of services (spend time) and don’t charge for it, then we lose money . . . which wouldn’t keep us in business very long.
 Therefore, we are happy to “go outside” the scope and spend the time, but we need to charge our Client for doing so.

-When Clients ask us this question, it starts like this, “Can you just run by the house and . . . ” While this request often sounds like “management related activities”, property managers can’t afford to provide these a la carte items in their basic scope of services along with the numerous other services outlined earlier and remain profitable.
+When Clients ask us this question, it starts like this, “Can you just run by the house and . . . ” While this request often sounds like “management related activities”, property managers can’t afford to provide these a la carte items in their basic scope of services.
+These along with the numerous other services outlined earlier will keep the property management company from being profitable.

 The sad thing is we want to be helpful and we want to provide you a good service.
 The reality of it is that we have to remain in business to be able to continue to provide you the basic services you and so many others desire.